Know your Body Fat Percentage at Home

 Total body fat:

+A person’s total body fat content is calculated by BIA machines as a proportion of their total body weight.
 This measurement is useful for evaluating an individual’s body composition and figuring out whether their proportion of body fat to weight is within a healthy range.

 Age of Body:

 A person’s “body age,” or an estimate of their physiological age based on variables including body composition, metabolic rate, and other health markers, is determined using certain bioelectrical assessment equipment.
+Agencies provide people with information about their general health and act as a catalyst for changing to a healthier way of living.

 Visceral body fat: